AnHaiTrinh/moreh-pre-course/docs/part4-debugging-and-profiling.md

 **Conclusion:**
 - Quicksort uses the most memory due to allocating new arrays (`left`, `right` and the returning array)
 - Quicksort inplace uses less memory than Quicksort, but still has significant overhead (`0.1 MiB`).
 This is probably due to the recursive implementation of this function, which grows the call stack hence increases memory usage.
-- Insertion Sort does not comsume extra memory because it does not allocate new objects and uses an iterative approach.
+- Insertion Sort does not consume extra memory because it does not allocate new objects and uses an iterative approach.

 #### 3. Profiling with `perf`